 For most visitors, Nashville is better known by its century-old nickname: Music City.
 And while it’s still holy ground for country fans, any true music lover will love experiencing the Nashville scene.

 Besides its musical drawcard, Nashville has fired up its cultural scene in other ways in recent years.
-In its vibrant neighbourhoods, indie boutiques, hip restaurants, and cool craft breweries await.
+In its vibrant neighborhoods, indie boutiques, hip restaurants, and cool craft breweries await.
 You’ll also find a surprising collection of city parks.
 They sprawl out over a whopping 12,000 acres of parkland.

 What to see & do in Nashville